rider-org/models/db/README.md

 If you are running another OS or would prefer to install it another way, you can view the installation instructions [here](https://dotenvx.com/docs/install).

-Finally, you should copy .env.example and rename it to .env and then populate the .env file.
+Finally, you should copy `.env.example` and rename it to `.env` and then populate the `.env` file.
 If you aren't sure what to populate, click [here](https://github.com/graphile/migrate?tab=readme-ov-file#getting-started)
+If you are on the core Rider team, we are not supporting `dotenv` cloud syncing for this repository because it is **VERY** unlikely that we will need more than those 3 environment variables.

 ## Documentation